 Maintaining professionalism, your brand voice and your great customer service is key.

-If you have made a statement about your crisis, you should expect fans to voice opinions or engage in heated debates.
+If you have made a public statement about your crisis, you should expect fans to voice opinions or engage in heated debates.

 In Conclusion